Authenticity over authority: 63% of professionals leave employer due to poor leadership

 Organisations that commit to human-centric leadership are 2.6 times more likely to achieve their business goals and are also 1.5 times more likely to retain top talent.

-“Those who fail to engage personally with their teams not only risk losing loyalty but also some valuable insight on the company and ideas for improvement or future growth,” says Bouckaert.
+“Those who fail to engage personally with their teams not only risk losing loyalty but also some valuable insight on the company and ideas for improvement or future growth,” says Powell.
 “Leaders who really want to make a difference invest in their soft skills: empathy, emotional intelligence and sincere communication.
 They create a culture where feedback is welcome, commitment is rewarded, and well-being is as important as results.
-That is not a ‘soft approach’ but pure business sense,” Bouckaert concludes.
+That is not a ‘soft approach’ but pure business sense,” Powell concludes.

 Want to know more?